mlhartme/stool/main/documentation.md

 Depending on the `autoRemove` Stool property, an expired stage will automatically be removed after the configured number of days.
 Stage expiring helps to detect and remove unused stages, which is crucial for shared machines.
 If you receive an email notification that your stage has expired, please check if your stage is still needed.
-If so, adjust the expire date, otherwise remove the stage.
+If so, adjust the expire date.
+Otherwise, remove the stage.

 ### User defaults